Znack/front-end-tips/css.md

 ## Fonts
 #### Use `.ttf`, `.svg` (and `.eot` for IE less then 9) for included files
- Use [Font Squirrel](https://www.fontsquirrel.com/) for generating there files.
+ Use [Font Squirrel](https://www.fontsquirrel.com/) for generating these files.
 The `.ttf` file will be enough for almost all modern browsers.
 Please check [this blog post](https://www.fontsquirrel.com/blog/2010/12/how-to-use-the-generator) to see the version of supported browsers for each font format

 #### If there are non-latin symbols add appropriate subsettings
  Check that your font file contains needed symbols.
 If you use [Font Squirrel](https://www.fontsquirrel.com/) for font's files generation and "expert" mode is enabled check the appropriate checkboxes.